comet-ml/opik/README.md

-# comet_llm
+# comet-llm

-comet_llm provides an API for logging usage of large language models (LLM) to comet.
+comet-llm is a tool for building LLM(large language models)-based applications that provides an API for logging LLM calls to Comet.
+The key features of comet-llm include:

+Some of the benefits you get by using `comet-llm`.
+- **Storage**.
+Store call inputs, outputs, timings and any other metadata you want in a one place.
+- **Visualization**.
+Observe stored data using new Comet project web UI for LLM.
+- **Easy access**.
+Easily navigate in your project workspace to access any of the stored data.
+Text search is supported!

 ## Getting Started